jhallen/atari-tools/readme.md

 	  It's OK.
 	All done.

-## atr2imd
+## ATR2IMD

 Convert Nick Kennedy's .ATR (Atari) disk image file format to Dave Dunfield's .IMD (ImageDisk) file format

-## imd2atr

-Convert Nick Kennedy's .ATR (Atari) disk image file format to Dave Dunfield's .IMD (ImageDisk) file format

-You could use these to read and write Atari 800 disks using an IBM PC floppy drive with ImageDisk.
+You could use this to write Atari 800 disks using an IBM PC floppy drive with ImageDisk.
 Note however that the floppy drive should be adjusted for 288 RPM instead of 300 RPM.

+## IMD2ATR

+Convert Dave Dunfield's .IMD (ImageDisk) disk image file format to Nick Kennedy's .ATR (Atari) disk image file format.

+You could use this to read Atari 800 disks using an IBM PC floppy drive with ImageDisk.

 ### Compiling instructions